24 hours customer service +9779849693351

 Preserving the Festival and Its Future

 In recent years, the Shey Festival has garnered attention from trekkers, anthropologists, and spiritual seekers.
-While tourism can offer economic support to local communities, it is essential that the authenticity and sanctity of the festival are preserved.
+While tourism can offer economic support to local communities, the authenticity and sanctity of the festival must be preserved.

 Organizations working in the Dolpa District have begun promoting responsible travel and cultural conservation.
 Visitors are encouraged to respect local customs, avoid littering, and participate with genuine intent.
 The goal is to ensure that this extraordinary event continues to thrive for generations without compromising its soul.